HamzaOuamrhar/elk-stack/README.md

 - **Chat Service**: Fastify-based API for chat-related events
 - **Setup Service**: Automated configuration for certificates, users, and policies

+> **Note**: The current backend services (Game, Chat and User) are example implementations demonstrating the logging capabilities.
+These will be removed later, leaving a clean, production-ready ELK stack that can be integrated with any application.

 ## 📁 Project Structure

 ```